judexzhu/Learning-Terraform/what-is-terraform.md

 ### [»](https://www.terraform.io/intro/index.html#change-automation)Change Automation {#change-automation}

 Complex changesets can be applied to your infrastructure with minimal human interaction.
 With the previously mentioned execution plan and resource graph, you know exactly what Terraform will change and in what order, avoiding many possible human errors.

+#### Terraform vs Ansible, Chef, Puppet, SaltStack

+* Ansible, Chef, Puppet, SaltStack have a focus on automating the **installation and configuration** of software
+  * Keeping the **machiines** in compliance , in a certain state
+* Terraform can automate provisioning of the **infrastructure** itself
+  * eg. Using the AWS, DigitalOcean, Azure API
+  * Works well with automation software like ansible to install software after the infrastructure is provisioned